-Pauline has over 30 years of Human Resources experience and is currently Global People and Organisation Director at Specsavers Optical Group having joined them in 2008.
+Pauline has over 30 years of Human Resources experience and has worked as Global People and Organisation Director of Specsavers Optical Group having joined them in 2008.
 Between 1996 and 2007, Pauline held a number of HR roles at Vodafone Group PLC including Global Leadership and People Capability Director and prior to this was the HR Director at Talkland International (UK) Ltd.

 The Company has established a Operations Board, comprising Robert Forrester, Michael Sherwin and members of the groupís executive management, including the operational subsidiary directors in charge of each division.

 The Operations Board is responsible for the day to day management of the groupís business other than certain reserved matters, and reports to the board on its activities.
 It meets at least ten times a year.